 You will work on a group project in this class.
 The group project consists of two written documents (each document should be less than 10 pages) and one presentation.
 You should choose a company and analyse its internal and external environments in the first written document (due on Dec.
-18th).
+13th).
 You should propose marketing strategies for the company in the second written document (due on Jan.
-8th).
-In Week 9, you will have a chance to present your analyses on the company and marketing proposals.
+10th).
+In Week 9, you will present your analyses on the company and marketing proposals.
 Each team will have 15 minutes for presentation.
 Other teams will evaluate presentations, and the evaluations will affect the presentation grade.
-Peer evaluations will be reflected in your final grade of the team project.
+Each team will submit a report to indicate the tasks that each team member has accomplished together with their second written document on Jan.
+10th.